Dimonoy/samsung-products-analysis/scraper/README.md

 * Standard price - the original price of the product
 * Currency - the currency of the prices of the product
 * Member price - the price of the product under the condition of ordering the product from the samsung.com
-* Discount quantity - the discount in the currency.
-Applied torwards the standard price
 * Benefit price - the price with the temporary discount under the same condition as for the member price.
 Applied torwards the standard price
 * Benefit price validity period - the period of validity of the discount
 * Coupon discount quantity - the coupon discount in the currency.
-* Coupon discount period - the period of validity of the coupon
+* Coupon discount validity period - the period of validity of the coupon
 * Price with coupon discount - the price with the coupon discount under the same condition as for the member price.
 Applied torwards standard price or the benefit price if the latter is presented
 * Outlet special price - the outlet price under the same condition as for member price.
 Applied torwards the standard price
 * Color - the color of the product